paulfioravanti/paulfioravanti.github.io/_posts/2018-03-16-graph-driven-refactoring-in-elm.md

 ```

 This sort of thing seemed like a good pattern to me in the absence of any
-others, but there was no way I could really tell if this was _actually_ any
+others, but there was no way I could really tell if it was _actually_ any
 good, or if there would be any issues, performance or otherwise, related to
 coding Elm in this way.